 Ph.D., University of North Carolina, Chapel Hill, 2003

 M.A., University of North Carolina, Chapel Hill, 1996

 B.A., Baylor University, 1994

 Dr. Mize has specialties in both Old English and Middle English literature and language, as well as in medievalism.
 He is editor-in-chief of the refereed journal Medieval Perspectives.

 In Old English studies, he has published a book, Traditional Subjectivities: The Old English Poetics of Mentality (University of Toronto Press, 2013), and a series of articles focused on Old English poetry.
 He has also written on linguistic topics such as the semantics of an inscription on the 8th-century Franks Casket and the possibility of lexical blending in Old English.
 He is currently collaborating with Dr. Johanna Kramer on a long-term project to edit and translate the entirety of the 10th-century Vercelli Book, and he published a book chapter on the Vercelli Book in 2020.

 In Middle English studies, Dr. Mize has published on Chaucer, medieval traditions surrounding Judas Iscariot, and medieval drama, and he has edited seven Middle English plays for The Broadview Anthology of British Literature, The Broadview Anthology of Medieval Drama, and The Broadview Anthology of Tudor Drama.
-His latest article on a Middle English play, the Towneley Judgment, is in the journal JEGP (spring 2021).
+His latest article on a Middle English play, the Towneley Judgment, is in the Journal of English and Germanic Philology (2021).
 Dr. Mize’s main current work in Middle English focuses on the 15th-century manuscript of the N-Town Plays.